genomicsITER/prepABEL/README.md

 # 6. Paste all intermediate files to get a final Genomic Predictor file for probABEL #
 # ################################################################################# #

-# Paste the matrix of index-individual-"MLDOSE" and dosage matrix to prepare the probABEL'genomic_predictor' file.
+# Paste the matrix of index-individual-"MLDOSE" and dosage matrix to prepare the probABEL 'genomic_predictor' file.
 echo "Pasting individuals and dose matrices into a genomic prediction file..." paste $output/t_individuals $output/variants_*.individuals_x_snps > $output/probabel.$gp_filename.gp